Analysis: Racial Inequity In Who Takes Career, Tech Courses

 This is how wealth gaps become reproduced, she said.

-Eva Oleita, a senior at Cass Technical High School in Detroit, was interested in a medical career from a young age.
+Eva Oleita, a senior at Cass Technical High School in Detroit, was interested in a medical career.
 Her middle school science teacher recognized her talents and provided a recommendation for the screened admission, STEM-oriented high school.

 Oleita, who is Black, said had she attended a different high school, my life would be completely different.
 She said the exposure shes receiving in high school has helped prepare her for earning a STEM degree.

-Although some districts have career tech centers that enroll students from across the school district, educators say scheduling and transportation challenges can discourage many students from signing up.

-Joe Greenberg sees the gaps firsthand in rural Mississippi.
-He teaches a technology class at J.W.
-Stampley 9th Grade Academy in the Clarksdale school district, which serves 2,300 students, 97% of whom are Black.
+The technology class that Joe Greenberg teaches at J.W.
+Stampley 9th Grade Academy is one of just two high school STEM classes available in the high-poverty Clarksdale school district in rural Mississippi, which serves 2,300 students, 97% of whom are Black.

 Shirlaurence Fair, CTE director for Clarksdale school district, said its hard not to envy other districts that offer a dozen or more career-technical programs.
 We would like to be able to offer welding or engineering and manufacturing next year, Fair said.
 Its just a struggle to get the teacher.

-Starting teacher salaries are low in Mississippi, especially compared with what people can make in the private sector, and it can be a challenge to get teachers certified.
+In contrast, courses in at least 10 career pathways are taught in each of the high schools in the Madison County district.
+The 13,000-student district, located in suburban Jackson, Mississippi, is in the most affluent county in the state and has a student body that is about 50% white and 40% Black.

-In contrast, the Madison County district, in the most affluent area of the state, has the money to hire experienced faculty with a background in technical fields.
-We can find teachers who are highly trained and highly skilled to teach all of the subjects that we offer, said Blaise King, director of career and technical education for the 13,000-student district in suburban Jackson, Mississippi.
+We can find teachers who are highly trained and highly skilled to teach all of the subjects that we offer, said Blaise King, director of career and technical education for the Madison County school district.

-Each of the high schools in the district, which is about 50% white and 40% Black, offers courses in at least 10 career pathways.
-Two have a four-year engineering program and the districts career-technical center has a two-year program in engineering.
-The center also offers courses in health care, automotive technology, construction, teaching, digital media, and simulation and design.

-Ricardo Romanillos, director of professional learning for the National Alliance for Partnerships in Equity, has advocated for greater transparency around access to career and technical education.
-A lot of what were confronting in education is an unspoken idea that the system treats all students equally, he said.
-We know that it doesnt.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editor